Here for You

 Time for Respite and Social Interaction

 A monthly program for families who care for individuals with intellectual and/or developmental disabilities.
-Those ages 5 to 21 with special needs who live at home with their families are welcome to join LBSA on the second Saturday of the month for crafts, games, outdoor activities and snacks.
+Those ages 5 and above with special needs who live at home with their families are welcome to join LBSA on the second Saturday of the month for crafts, games, outdoor activities and snacks.

 The events are designed to provide a few hours of respite for caregivers and social interaction for participants.
 Pre-registration is required.
 Families must complete an enrollment form prior to the event.

 A $20 per person fee is charged for each event; fee waivers are available for those that qualify.

 Every quarter, families with children and young adults with intellectual and/or developmental disabilities gather to meet with LBSA Executive Director Sandi Gerdes to share their experiences and discuss the ways in which they can create an inclusive community that understands how to best support people with disabilities.

 Local, state and national resources providing assistance to families caring for individuals with disabilities.

 - The Arc, Southeastern Region

 - Family Voices of Minnesota

 - Minnesota Department of Human Services, Disability Services